nimning/hintSystem/README.md

 * README.md:    This file
 * setup.sh    A script for setting the environmental variables.
 Run _source setup.sh_ at root direcotry.
+* `setup_mysql_dump.sh`     A script for setting up environment variables to point to a directory containing mysql dumps.
+Run `source setup_mysql_dump.sh` as root
 * src         **DIR** All of the code
 * data        **DIR** All of the data